Villierstown: 1841

 During the Famine (1845–49), the linen industry in Villierstown died out.
-Some locals turned to fishing on the Blackwater as a source of employment.
+Some locals turned to fishing on the River Blackwater as a source of employment.
 The majority of villagers were given work by the Villiers-Stuarts on the estate at Dromana, which itself encompassed Villierstown and beyond as far as Dungarvan and Helvick, where the family occasionally resided in the summer.
 The Villiers-Stuart family were known to be one of the most civic-minded estate holders in Ireland: earlier Lord Stuart de Decies, himself a Protestant, spent much of his political life furthering the cause of Catholic Emancipation with Daniel O'Connell.

 Post-Famine (1851)

 The number of houses changed since 1841 as there was a decline in population as a result of the Famine, the population of Villierstown had dropped from 328 to 159.There was now 4 1st class houses,20 2nd class houses,9 3rd class houses and just 1 4th class house. illustrates how the poorer population of Villierstown had declined in comparison to 1841.There was now only one family per house, which improved the overall standard of living.

-The Census of 1851 shows that the number of men in Villierstown had declined as a result of the Famine.
+The census of 1851 shows that the number of men in Villierstown had declined as a result of the Famine.
 In 1851 there was a total of 67 men in comparison to 137 in 1841.
 These numbers may have declined due to death or the men leaving to find work.
 The number of women also declined from 133 in 1841 to 75 in 1851.

 The number of people who could read and write in Villierstown rose to 71% in 1851 and 3 women and no men could only read, it could be suggested that the uneducated people of Villierstown chose to flee the area during the Famine.